kurator-dev/kurator/docs/proposals/rollout/rollout.md

 know that this has succeeded?
 -->

-Unified configuration distribution only requires the user to declare the desired API state in one place, and Kurator will automatically handle all subsequent operations.
+Unified rollout only requires the user to declare the required API configuration in one place, and Kurator implements subsequent validation releases based on that configuration.

-In Kurator, you can choose to distribute the application with the same configuration to a specific single or multiple clusters for verification.
+In Kurator, you can choose to distribute applications with the same configuration to multiple clusters for authentication.
+Test new features in different cluster environments with default or custom metrics.
+Reduce manual effort by automatically publishing when tests succeed and rolling back when tests fail.

-- **unified Continuous Delivery**
+- **Unified Rollout**
     - Supports unified configuration of releases for multiple clusters.
 Achieve the deployment configuration of the application to be distributed to the specified single or multiple clusters.
     - Supports A/B, Blue/Green, and Canary releases and performs health checks based on set metrics.
     - Supports automatic rollback when release validation fails.